Youth Volunteers I Adult Volunteers

 (Ages 18 and older)

 Meet new friends, experience a unique look at history and become part of the exceptional Conner Prairie experience.
 Explore different ways you can volunteer your time and abilities below.
+As an adult volunteer, you'll earn a FREE membership each year you donate 100 hours and complimentary admission to select events and programs.

 If you are interested in applying to become an Adult Volunteer: